gitter-badger/admin-docs/docs/source/installation.rst

 In general, if you want to create a new user in MongoDB you will need to authenticate with an existing user that has the role userAdmin or userAdminAnyDatabase.
 There is an exception for a fresh MongoDB setup.
 It will allow you to create the first user from localhost without any authentication.
 The following examples will show you how to create a new user using the credentials of an admin user and how to do it without any credentials in case of a new MongoDB.

 In order to add a new user to MongoDB, the MongoDB server has to be running.
+The following subsections will show you how to create the Effektif database user using the command line.
+Alternatively, you can use a GUI application like Robomongo to create the database user.
+Section :ref:`appendix-add-mongodb-user` explains how to setup the database user with Robomongo.

 Windows
 ^^^^^^^